altalha201/URI/README.md

-# URI C Accepted code
+# URI Accepted code

 All codes are here to recive knowledge.
 Not to copy.